Combinatorics and Probability

 | Number of items to select | - |

-Relationship to Permutations: .
-A permutation is just a combination followed by an arrangement of those selected items.
+- Relationship to Permutations: .
+A permutation is simply a combination followed by an ordered arrangement of those selected items.

 Basic Probability

-Probability measures the likelihood of an event occurring, ranging from 0 (impossible) to 1 (certain).
+Probability is the measure of the likelihood that an event will occur.
+The probability of an event ranges from 0 (impossible) to 1 (certain).

-The theoretical probability of an event happening in an equally likely sample space.
+The probability of an event happening in a sample space where all outcomes are equally likely.

 Variables